EKTEK activists insist on their right to survive,

 But other animals believe in a more forceful way out – animals should kill other creatures if they invade their territory – and that includes humans.
 Finish them before they finish us.

-Some think that it need not be wasteful death; they can easily eat the bodies of men.
+Some think it need not be wasteful death; they could easily eat the bodies.

 In Kill the pandas, the animals with war on their mind over-run the peacemakers.